MarCodeMetz/FyloLandingPage/README.md

 Frontend Mentor - Fylo landing page with dark theme and features grid

-The task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design to work to.
+The task was to build out the project from scratch, except the images and font-name has been provided.

-The designs are in JPG static format.
-The reason for this, as opposed to including Sketch (or other similar design software) files, is to help train your eye when developing.
-This will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.
-This should help when you're working on real projects, but do have access to full design files.
+The designs were in JPG static format.
+The reason for this, as opposed to including Sketch (or other similar design software) files, was to help train your eye when developing.
+This will mean that i had to use my best judgment for styles such as `font-size`, `padding` and `margin`.
+The purpose of this was, to simulate a real-life project, were sometimes you do not have access to full design files etc.